 White Dove’s shades look like this:

 As you can see in the image above, taking a paint color to its darkest shade makes undertones much easier to spot.
 Using this strategy gives you some easy undertone insight.
 It makes it apparent that White Dove has green undertones.

 You can see a greenish hue in the dining room pictured below.
 It’s strongest in the shadows above the kitchen cabinets, and around the wood window trim.
-To be honest, the green undertones are worsened by the camera.
-In person, you can spot a little bit of green if you’re looking for it, but it’s pretty minimal.

 Throughout this process I learned a ton about LED lights and wanted to share, so I wrote – The Ultimate LED Lighting Guide.
 It explains all the details on CRI (Color Rendering Index), Color Temperature, Lumens and more to help you find the perfect lighting for your home.

 The Easiest Ways To Test White Dove In Your Home